whl0070179/SharpRUDP/README.md

 - Retransmission of unacknowledged packets in the next send/reset iteration.
 - Packet data comes in JSON format (for now), so the protocol can be ported to other languages (Node.js anyone?) without much issue.
 - Pure concise, clean C# code.
 Avoids C++ wrappers and obscure BS.
 Most of the code is in **RUDPConnection.cs** and it's < 500 lines long!.
-- Long data can be sent and will be retrieved sequentially, while keeping packet size to the minimum standard MTU value (max. is 1500, will try to stay below 1300 (+200 for packet data just in case)).
+- Long data can be sent and will be retrieved sequentially, while keeping packet size to the maximum standard MTU value for IPv4 (max. is 300, will try to stay below 500 (+200 for packet data just in case)).

 ## Upcoming features